claassenlab/pyPsupertime/README.md

 Changelog:
 ----------

+* Version 2.0.0:
+    - Changes undelying binary model from sklearn.SGDClassifier to pytorch model to gain more control over the loss and penalty calculation.
+     The thresholds can now be trained without penalty.
+     These changes remove/change some of the previous parameters and attributes in `model` classes

 * Version 1.2.2:
     - Bugfixes
     - Removes inplace option in `run()`.
 It cannot currently be enforced in preprocessing.